josh-t/OpenRange/docs/index.rst

-.. rangetools documentation master file, created by sphinx-quickstart on Sat Jan 31 10:59:16 2015.
+.. openrange documentation master file, created by sphinx-quickstart on Sat Jan 31 10:59:16 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rangetools's documentation!
+Welcome to openrange's documentation!
 ======================================

 Contents: